 Student Teaching (Restricted to program admits) - 12 Credit Hours

 TOTAL HOURS REQUIRED FOR DEGREE - 127 Credit Hours

 ^Candidates who already hold a bachelor's degree and are working to complete an initial licensure program, do not need to meet general education requirements (effective for students who submit an application for admission to Teacher Education on or after March 26, 2015).

 “Non-restricted” courses below are open to Teacher Education majors who have not yet been admitted to the Teacher Education program (some prerequisites apply).
 Admission to Teacher Education is a prerequisite for “Restricted” courses.
-This PDF has more details about specific Elementary Education course requirements, including prerequisite needs and information on course schedule.
 You’re also required to complete General Education courses, and Teacher Education requires you to take specific courses from among the General Education selections.
-These links outline the General Education courses you’ll need to take based on your status: Transfer with 44 credit hours or less, Transfer with Associate's or 45 credit hours or more.
+These links outline the General Education courses you’ll need to take based on your status: Freshman or Transfer with 44 credit hours or less, Transfer with Associate's or 45 credit hours or more.

 * = Must complete course before applying to Teacher Education

 PROFESSIONAL STUDIES & MAJOR COURSES (Non-restricted)

 - TEEL 202 Foundations of Education* (3 Credit Hours)

 - TEEL 231 Human Growth & Development* (3 Credit Hours)

 - TESP 302 Educating Exceptional Students (3 Credit Hours)